sandeshbodake/Rails-guide/README.md

 ```
 cap install STAGES=production
 ```
-This will install capistrino configuration to rails app
+This will install capistrino configuration in rails app

 ### Step 3